itsmrval/2bgp-ctf/README.md

 7. **Access the Platform**
    - Once all containers are running and the backend is healthy, access the platform at [https://2bgp-ctf.vpws.eu](https://2bgp-ctf.vpws.eu).
+   - Note: the first user registered is an admin.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>